coding-heresy/jormungandr/experimental/cbe/README.md

   much better results than simply treating it as an integer.
 It also makes sense to have a compiler flag that disables floating point compression.
+  * More thoughts on this: reversing the direction of scanning mantissa octets does seem to make sense based on experimental evidence, although more samples should be viewed
+  * There are extra bits available in the exponents to allow the addition of another metadata bit that would indicate whether or not the mantissa was compressed: if the bit is set, the mantissa is compressed with stop-bit encoding and should require fewer octets than the native encoding; otherwise, the mantissa octets should be copied without change.